Gary Windass: Storylines

 Gary becomes obsessed with Izzy's welfare.
 He takes a job at Underworld so he can be around her more.
-Izzy goes into town with Sean and Julie Carp (Katy Cavanagh) to get away from Gary for a while, only to get robbed by a cash point.
+Izzy goes into town with Sean and Julie Carp (Katy Cavanagh) to get away from Gary for a while, only to get robbed at a cash point.
 Gary then takes Izzy's wheelchair away so she cannot leave the house and says he will later return it.
 He then keeps her imprisoned in the house until Izzy's father Owen (Ian Puleston-Davies) rescues Izzy.
 He then breaks up with Izzy.
 When Owen takes an interest in Anna, her adopted daughter Faye Butler (Ellie Leach) steals Owen's phone so that she and Anna can go to the cinema as planned instead of Anna meeting Owen at The Rovers.
 Faye later sends Anna a message that Owen does not want to meet her.
 After Anna finds out about the situation, she tells Owen she is not interested.
 Later, Owen and Anna sleep together.
 Anna does not know if she has made the right decision, so she tells Gary, who then sets Owen and Anna up at The Bistro.
 By then, Faye and Gary have gradually bonded.
-In July 2012, Izzy and Gary decide to have a baby.
-Izzy miscarries and they try to adopt, but can't be due to Gary's criminal record.
+In July 2012, Izzy and Gary decided to have a baby.
+Izzy miscarries and they try to adopt, but can't, due to Gary's criminal record.
 Izzy's sister Katy (Georgia May Foote) offers to be a surrogate mother to their baby.
-At first, they all agree, but Katy's ex-boyfriend Chesney Brown (Sam Aston) refuses to let them do it.
-Chesney agrees but Izzy sees it isn't fair, so she calls it off – she also breaks up with Gary because of his desire to be a dad and her not being able to give him that.
+At first, they all agree, but Katy's ex-boyfriend Chesney Brown (Sam Aston) at first refuses to let them do it.
+Chesney finally agrees, but Izzy sees it isn't fair, so she calls it off – she also breaks up with Gary because of his desire to be a dad and her not being able to give him that.
 They reunite and eventually select Tina as their surrogate after Owen offers to pay her.
 Tina is successfully impregnated with Gary and Izzy's child in November 2012, and her pregnancy goes smoothly for the first trimester, although Tina grows aggravated at Gary's interference.
 However, in April 2013, Gary's feelings for Tina become more romantic after Izzy leaves an antenatal class due to Gary's touching of Tina.
 Gary later acts on his feelings for Tina and makes a pass at her, but she rejects him.
 Izzy overhears Gary and Tina discussing what happened and as the pair argue Tina goes into labour.
 Tina gives birth to a baby boy prematurely, and Izzy stops Gary from seeing him as he tried to cheat on her.
 As Gary and Izzy continue to argue, Tina becomes convinced they won't make good parents, so she decides to name the baby Joe and keep him for herself.
 Izzy and Gary visit lawyers but find out it will take years to get Joe back.
 Gary is devastated when Izzy gives up fighting and tells Tina she can keep Joe.
 Afterwards, Izzy begins to soften towards Gary, and he moves back in with her.